siyavash1989/AnnaTask/README.md

-# AnnaTask
+# CleanArchitecture
-Task due to Anna's job position
+This sample is for showing how to implement clean architecture in .net core